 They laugh because they know his soul is going to be within his body soon, the prior question an indication that his two-eyed humanity is taking hold again.

 They stay with him for an eternity.
 Capable of nothing but love, they accompany every thought back into his mind as he slowly comes to grips with who he is… where he is… what he is.
 A soul has returned and whatever existed in its place has been released to pure Love.

 The soul returns to the world of the technical, where countless internet packets stream across borders and into homes, carrying lost spirits.
 The shamans call it medicine, an honest and accurate description.
 This is the Medicine that is needed today and it exists far outside the hands of those with the courage to seek its benefit.
-As one Soul who traversed deeply into both the darkest corners of the Internet and the brightest corners of the Spiritual world will now tell you: our World is sick.
+As one Soul who has traversed deeply into both the darkest and brightest corners of the Internet and the Spiritual world will now tell you: our World is sick.